ji-zai/personal-site/content/essays/seek-truth.md

 The most uncomfortable, painful, profound truths often come after the “highs” when you feel like everything’s good.
 You need to give them time to rise.

+<WithAnnotation
-This is why I suggest using a timer.
-Set the time you want and don’t get up even if you feel good and “done” [x].
+line='This is why I suggest using a timer.
+Set the time you want and don’t get up even if you feel good and "done".' markdown="Of course, there's on need to push yourself too hard and hurt yourself.
+If you need to stop, stop."
+/>

 After that phase when you feel the world is perfect for that moment, some worry, anxiety, or heck, your back pain will kick in.
 Great!
 The productive work starts again.
 Look forward to the difficulties, you’re bound to have them.